AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 |# of data in Validation increased||O||O||O|
 |Same # of Data in Each Class|||||O|O||

-**EXPERIMENT**
+**ii.
+EXPERIMENT**

-Training accuracies were high enough for all trials, so the underfitting is not a concern.
-Rather, overfitting seems to be the problem.
+Training accuracies were high enough for all trials, so underfitting is not a concern.
+Rather, overfitting is the problem.
 Comparing Trial 1 through 4, validation accuracy increased from 92% to 94% when the total number of validation dataset was increased.
 How I increased validation dataset is as follows: when splitting the data to training and validation datasets, I assigned at least 100 images to each class in validation dataset, or 30% of available data to validation dataset.
 It is shown in the "Histogram of Total Number of Data" in Figure - and -.
 So both Trial 2 and Trial 4 had exactly the same number of validation data.
 The difference between Trial 2 and 4 is the total number of Training dataset by augmentation.
 Trial 4 had almost twice as much training data as Trial 2 had.
 However, the difference in validation accuracy was only 0.6%.
 The ratio of validation and training dataset is not so much correlated to overfitting, but different number of available validation data for different classes is strongly correlated to overfitting.
 In other words, the model is overfitted to some classes that have many validation data and underfitted to some classes that have small validation data.
 So in Trial 5, all classes had the same number of validation data and training data.
 Then, the accuracy of validation dataset increased to 98.9%.
 The difference in accuracy between validation and training was decreased from 2.2% in Trial 4 to 0.5% in Trial 5.
 Moreover, Trial 5 used less number of validation and training data but marked higher test accuracy than Trial 4 did.

 Still, test accuracy is low compared to validation and training accuracy, so the model is overfitted to training and validation data.
 This issue is readdressed in the discussion of model architecture.